 Motor Threshold Determination

-A typical course of treatment for depression involves TMS sessions 5 days a week for 4 to 6 weeks, although this can vary depending on your response.
+A typical course of TMS treatment for depression involves TMS sessions five days a week for four to six weeks, although this can vary depending on your response.
 As you progress through your treatment, we will regularly assess with you your response and determine with you the eventual number of treatments.